Saar, Moselle and Rhine

 Two rivers with magnificent bike trails: Enjoy the Saar river with its French flair and industrial history, the Völklinger Hütte is part of the UNESCO World Cultural Heritage today.
 Then, marvel at the famous “Saar loop”, a spectacular loop in the course of the river.
 The landscape changes where the Saar river mouths into the Moselle as winegrowing becomes more and more prominent.
 Along the winding Moselle, the bike trail leads from the Roman town Trier to all the famous places on the Moselle.
 Follow the wide loops of the river enjoying a great time on your bikes as well as some worthwhile stops.
 You will discover Bernkastel-Kues, Traben-Trarbach and Cochem to test the light and fruity wines of the Moselle there.
 You will walk around the narrow streets of the small villages before reaching the “Deutsche Eck” in Koblenz to enjoy a magnificent view across the Rhine valley.

 Loafing around in Saarbrücken, you will feel the French flair.
 The traces left by the changing affiliation of the town to either Germany or France can still be witnessed today, also in the local cuisine.
 For the local population serving escargots, shrimps, or paté and kir or pastis for appetizers is just normal.

-The confectionaries with their sweet creations are a real paradise for anyone with a sweet tooth.
+The confectionaries with their sweet creations are a real paradise for anyone who likes sweets.
 The St. Johanner Markt with its numerous bars, bistros and restaurants is where the heart of the town beats.
 Here is the place to meet or to walk around the picturesque narrow streets situated around the market place.
 Noble boutiques and precious antique shops can be found in between old Baroque houses.
 We recommend arriving early in Saarbrücken, your bikes will be waiting for you at the hotel.